starikcetin/btes/standards/code.md

  >Sandbox page is inside the Sandbox folder.

 ## Public
-In frontend public folder is also direcly copied to the build output.
+For frontend, public folder is also direcly copied to the build output.
 For this reason we don't prefer to put something in the `public` folder unless it's possible.

-## :black_circle: Common
+## Common
 Both backend and frontend use *`common`* package.
 However; Common package cannot import from other packages.

 ## Backend
 The codes that control the **rest end points** are in the ``restController`` folder.
-1. Example: "hello word" route + controller
+> Example: "hello word" route + controller
-2. @route ('simulation Insance Broker') ../simulationInstanceBroker/create/
+> @route ('simulation Insance Broker') ../simulationInstanceBroker/create/

 * We add it to the end.
-* The name of the folder is the name of the route.
+The name of the folder is the name of the route.
-* The name of the file is route + controller
+* The name of the file is having route + controller.

 ## Components